 The 17 UN Sustainable Development Goals are part of a new sustainable development agenda, providing a framework for the goals and setting specific targets for alleviating poverty, protecting the planet and ensuring prosperity for all.

-With its unique position of global representation, the Union of International Architects is well positioned to create a bridge between this UN agenda and the practical activities of architects around the world.
+With its unique position of global representation, the UIA is well positioned to create a bridge between this UN agenda and the practical activities of architects around the world.
 The UIA Commission will respond directly to the UN Sustainable Development Goals, raising awareness, creating knowledge, facilitating communication and disseminating information across its global network of members.
 In doing so, the Commission aims to ensure that architects are not just responsive to the new agenda for Sustainable Development, but prescriptive in its implementation and evolution.